Home

 1:00 p.m. to 3:00 p.m. - Contested Custody/Visitation and DSS

-J&DR courts now have online payments available for juveniles and adults owing fines, costs and restitution to the court.
-Accounts not eligible for online payments are: prepayments for juvenile traffic matters, accounts that are sealed, accounts under special review by the court, or accounts in bankruptcy proceedings.
+In addition to in-person payments options, Juvenile and Domestic Relations Courts offer online payment options for juveniles and adults owing fines, costs and restitution to the court.
+Accounts not eligible for online payments are prepayments for juvenile traffic matters, accounts that are sealed, accounts under special review by the court, or accounts in bankruptcy proceedings.

 King and Queen | King William Branch Office